This post may contain affiliate links. Please read our privacy policy.

 Thanksgiving isn’t Thanksgiving without stuffing.
-At least that’s true in our house, and also clearly true in homes across the country.
 And stuffing (or dressing) is actually amazingly easy to make from scratch.
-Yes, there are bags upon boxes upon packages of prepared stuffing mixes available.
-And they will scratch the stuffing itch no question.
-But homemade stuffing is so much better than storebought, and truly simple to make.
-This recipe – pronounced the best stuffing they have ever had by a lot of folks – is so easy to make, and you can make it vegetarian so everyone can enjoy it.
+Yes, there are bags upon boxes upon packages of prepared stuffing mixes or dried cubed bread available.
+But homemade stuffing is so much better than storebought and truly simple to make.
+This classic Thanksgiving stuffing recipe — pronounced the best stuffing they have ever had by a lot of folks — is so easy to make, and you can make it vegetarian so everyone can enjoy it.
+I make a pan of both versions every Thanksgiving!

 Stuffing vs. Dressing

-We have a number of vegetarians in the family, and so always make the stuffing vegetarian (as well as all of the sides, minus the gravy!).
+- Vegetarian stuffing: We have a number of vegetarians in the family, so always make the stuffing vegetarian (as well as all of the sides, minus the gravy!).
 Simply use vegetable broth instead of chicken broth in this recipe, and you’re good to go.
+Don’t be tempted to add any turkey pan juices!
+I make a pan of vegetarian stuffing and a separate pan of stuffing with chicken broth and turkey drippings.

 What Kind of Bread to Use for Stuffing

 You can use all kinds of bread to make stuffing.
 Cornbread is one common choice, and here is a recipe for cornbread stuffing.
-Sometimes people use a mix or white bread and cornbread, which is delicious.
-Or you can use a straight up white bread, like a country white.
+Sometimes, people use a mix of white bread and cornbread, which is delicious.
+Or you can use a straight-up white bread, like a country white.

 Another choice, which is suggested here, is to use an egg-based bread like brioche or challah.
-Often these breads are baked and sold in round or oval shapes, but if you are lucky you will be able to find these egg-based breads in loaf form, which make it very easy to cut into 1-inch cubes for stuffing.
+Often, these breads are baked and sold in round or oval shapes, but if you are lucky, you will be able to find these egg-based breads in loaf form, which makes it very easy to cut into 1-inch cubes for stuffing.

 Make sure the bread cubes are totally dried before proceeding with the recipes.
 Why?
-It might seem odd, but once you add the eggs and the broth, fresh bread would turn to mush.
-You need the heft and texture of the dried bread so the stuffing has height, structure and a varied consistency.
+It might seem odd, but once you add the eggs and the broth, fresh bread will turn to mush.
+You need the heft and texture of the dried bread so the stuffing has height, structure, and a varied consistency.
+The dry bread can absorb the broth and other moisture without getting soggy, which is what would happen with fresh bread.

-Some people do cut the crusts off the bread when they are making stuffing, but I think keep the crusts adds even more texture to the stuffing, which I love.
+Some people do cut the crusts off the bread when they are making stuffing, but I think keeping the crusts adds even more texture to the stuffing, which I love.
 Also, why would you waste the crust?
-Food waste in general is a *boo* idea, but throwing away those lovely browned flavorful crusts makes no sense at all.
+Food waste, in general, is a *boo* idea, but throwing away those lovely browned, flavorful crusts makes no sense at all.

 How to Dry Bread for Stuffing